Azure-Samples/hdinsight-aks/flink/FlinkAzureOpenAIChatBot/README.md

 • The **asyncInvoke** method is where the actual processing happens.
 It takes an input string and a ResultFuture object.
 The input string is a name of a U.S. president, and the ResultFuture is used to output the result of the processing.<br>

 • Inside the asyncInvoke method, an OpenAIClient is created using the provided Azure OpenAI key, endpoint, and model ID.
 This client is used to interact with the OpenAI API.<br>

 • A list of ChatMessage objects is created.
 These messages simulate a conversation with the OpenAI API.
 The conversation starts with a system message, followed by a user message asking for help, an assistant message offering help, and finally a user message asking for the birthday and term of presidency of the input president.<br>

 • The getChatCompletions method of the OpenAIClient is called with the model ID and the list of chat messages.
 This sends the conversation to the OpenAI API and gets a response.<br>

 • The response from the OpenAI API is printed out.
 This includes the model ID, the creation time of the model, the content of the messages, and the usage statistics.<br>

 • If an exception occurs during the processing, it’s caught and its stack trace is printed.<br>
-This code demonstrates how to integrate Apache Flink with Azure OpenAI to process a stream of data in real-time.
-It’s a powerful combination for big data processing and AI.<br>

 ## Input Stream